-Housing Authority of San Luis Obispo is a public housing agency in San Luis Obispo, California.
+Housing Authority of San Luis Obispo is a public housing agency in San Luis Obispo, California that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.

 Housing Authority of San Luis Obispo serves San Luis Obispo County.